khofstadter/bcmi.khofstadter.com/README.md

 - get some ethics paper done;

 release
+- send BandCamp link to people who did the survey;
 - waiting for new proof;
 - surround: Involve Audio?
 - find more places for quad releases;